Azdaroth/Azdaroth.github.io/source/_posts/2014-04-21-you-dont-necessarily-need-gem-for-that-feature.markdown

 <h2>Writing own solution</h2>

 <p>How much work does it really take to reimplement a gem?
-Let's take a look at something popular - draper gem.
+Let's take a look at something popular - <a href="https://github.com/drapergem/draper" target="_blank">draper</a> gem.
 Draper is a pretty good solution for decorators/presenters for your models in Rails apps.
 I've been using it for quite long a time, had some issues but managed to solve them rather quickly.
-But the source code looks quite complex, especially extracting view_context with a bit global-variable-like RequestStore.
+Unfortunately, the source code looks quite complex, especially extracting view_context with a bit global-variable-like RequestStore.
 And there are some other complex parts that I don't really use.
-Let's write custom presenters and call it DecentPresenter.
+Let's write custom presenter and call it DecentPresenter.
 What kind of interface and conventions would I expect from it?</p>

 <ul>
   <li>Include some module in controllers (ApplicationController) - I want to be explicit here, without including it automatically on Rails app boot.
 Also I don't want to include it in models - model doesn't have to know that it can be presented in one way or another</li>